uh-joan/menucloud/README.md

 ## MongoDB + Mongoose

-An excellent document database.
+A document database.
 Combined with Mongoose to simplify adding validation and business logic.

+## Passport

+Simple, unobtrusive authentication for Node.js.